 top of page

-The Home-Works project began when he moved into a new flat in 2014 and during a collaboration project where he produced work along with members of his family.
-There were no decorations when he moved in just insanely pure white walls throughout which was very much like living in an empty gallery space.
+The Home-Works project began when he moved into a new flat in 2014 and during a degree course collaboration project where he produced work along with members of his family.
+There were no decorations when he moved in just what he refers to as insanely pure white walls throughout which was very much like living in an empty gallery space.
 Individual sculptures and paintings were made to respond to the uses and features of his home, making interventions and combinations in the various spaces.
-The collecting of materials for these works has been important, for example magpie like gathering of shiny materials like yogurt tops, nicotine tablets and crisps packets for a mirror frame, and the use of newspapers and magazines for work addressing the media and the working week.
+Working across variety of media, his sculptures, paintings and functional works show a contrast between home life and work.
+The works based in his home are often made using materials that are found in the home or sculptures that are possible to be made in a Do It Yourself way.

 bottom of page